Who is this article for?

 - When paging through search results, each page load refreshes the search results.
 If your search query includes the current date, search results may change as you change pages.

 - From the time a file event is detected on a device, it typically takes no more than 15 minutes for the event to appear in search results.
 However, it may take up to an hour for file events to appear if a file is uploaded to an unknown destination, to a cloud data connection configured for monitoring by Code42, or if the Destination name lists multiple possibilities.
+For more details on timing for different event types, see Expected time ranges for events to appear.

 - If a file is modified more than once during the five-minute window, the search results only display a single modification event.